fontle/obsidianOLD/Economics/Macro 1/Restraints on Policymakers.md

 ## Lack of Information
 ---
-Macroeconomists are like doctors treating cancer, there is a lot they know, but also a lot they don't know.
+Macroeconomics are like doctors treating cancer, there is a lot they know, but also a lot they don't know.

-When trying to achieve an objective, macroeconomists use (perhaps rely) on macroeconometric modules which assume the output of a given policy decision based on parameters about the economy.
+When trying to achieve an objective, macro-economists use (perhaps rely) on macro-econometric modules which assume the output of a given policy decision based on parameters about the economy.
 However, the uncertainty in these models can be high, with different models predicting vastly different consequences of a policy decision.

 | Year | Model 1 | 2     | 3     | 4     |
 | ---- | ------- | ----- | ----- | ----- |